-Chicago Bulls Draft Duke’s Wendell Carter Jr. After Late Push To Trade Up Is Thwarted
+Chicago Bulls Draft Duke’s Wendell Carter, Jr. After Late Push To Trade Up Is Thwarted

 Instead of the Bulls getting the No. 3 pick from the Hawks, it was the Dallas Mavericks, according to ESPN, who outmaneuvered them.
 The Mavericks will now have Luka Doncic in the fold to share the backcourt with rookie sensation Dennis Smith.
 It cannot be viewed as a loss for the Bulls because they had options with the No. 7 pick.

-Meanwhile, the Chicago Bulls had the opportunity to take Michael Porter Jr. chose Wendell Carter Jr. The scouting reports on the two players could not be more opposite.
+Meanwhile, the Chicago Bulls had the opportunity to take Michael Porter, Jr. but chose Wendell Carter, Jr. The scouting reports on the two players could not be more opposite.

-Michael Porter Jr. would likely have been the top pick in the NBA draft if he were healthy.
+Michael Porter, Jr. would likely have been the top pick in the NBA draft if he were healthy.
 Instead, he slid all the way to the Denver Nuggets at No. 14.
-Michael Porter Jr. has the explosiveness and athleticism the Bulls could have used.
+Michael Porter, Jr. has the explosiveness and athleticism the Bulls could have used.

-Wendell Carter Jr. is an underrated athlete who has been compared to the Boston Celtics’ Al Horford.
-A better NBA comparison for Carter Jr. would be LaMarcus Aldridge of the San Antonio Spurs.
+Wendell Carter, Jr. is an underrated athlete who has been compared to the Boston Celtics’ Al Horford.
+A better NBA comparison for Carter would be LaMarcus Aldridge of the San Antonio Spurs.
 The Bulls would be happy with either type of player.

-Going with Wendell Carter Jr. means that the Chicago Bulls preferred to solidify their frontcourt with a center.
-Carter Jr’s name does not jump off the screen, however, neither did Lauri Markkanen, who was one of the best rookies from last season’s draft class.
+Going with Wendell Carter, Jr. means that the Chicago Bulls preferred to solidify their frontcourt with a center.
+Carte’s name does not jump off the screen, however, neither did Lauri Markkanen, who was one of the best rookies from last season’s draft class.